-While 2013’s “The Conjuring” managed to become a modern horror classic rather quickly thanks to its effective screenplay, terrific performances, and slow-build horror scares, its bloated, overlong sequel seems to go in the opposite direction.
-On paper, documenting the Enfield poltergeist – allegedly one of the most well-documented cases of real-life paranormal activity – is a good move for the sequel: It has the weight of media validity, not to mention the strong directorial vision of James Wan, as well as the gravitas of returning stars Farmiga and Patrick Wilson.
-But the drab setting, drained color palette, and strained performances of Frances O’Connor and her on-screen children erode the audience’s enjoyment, negating any fun-scares to be had along the way.
-What’s left is a preposterous 133-minute running time with a dragged-out climax that feels both disjointed and purposeless, and while a few moments here and there manage to raise some goosebumps, the majority of the scares are too thunderous to register.
-The movie is watchable thanks to the likable duo of Farmiga and Wilson as well as residual good-will from the first movie, but it feels unsatisfying overall.
+The original “Conjuring” is one of those well-made horror movies that unexpectedly became a crowd pleaser, but some of the magic is missing in this bloated, overlong sequel.
+On paper, fictionalizing the infamous British Enfield poltergeist (allegedly one of the most well-documented cases of real-life paranormal activity) is a good move for the sequel: It has the weight of built-in media exposure, not to mention the strong directorial vision of James Wan and the gravitas of returning stars Farmiga and Patrick Wilson.
+But the drab setting, drained color palette and strained supporting performances erode the audience’s enjoyment, negating any fun to be had along the way.
+What’s left is a preposterous 133-minute running time, with an interminable, hopelessly muddled climax.
+Luckily, there are some pretty good scares along the way, while the likable duo of Farmiga and Wilson is always welcome, but it’s a missed opportunity.

 Rating: ★★ (out of 5)